June 25, 2025

 Wish me luck.
 I’m going to need it.

-Do you think you could quit your job to start a business?
-What do you think of these steps toward entrepreneurship?
+Do you think you could leave your corporate job to start a business?
+What do you think of these steps toward solopreneurship?

 Please let us know in the comments below.